UK Youth CEO announces departure

 Bishop is partner at global law firm DLA Piper, and previously chaired its international corporate practice.
 He also has lived experience of autism, and has supported the charity’s work for several years.

-The European Fundraising Association (EFA) has announced that Ceri Edwards, executive director of change at the UK’s Chartered Institute of Fundraising, will be its British president.
+The European Fundraising Association (EFA) has announced that Ceri Edwards, executive director of change at the Chartered Institute of Fundraising, has been voted in as its new president.

-The announcement comes amid the EFA’s restructuring.
-The creation of Edwards’ role will mark a critical expansion of the organisation’s capacity, that will reportedly support the EFA to grow its work and strengthen and develop fundraising across Europe.
+The announcement comes amid the EFA’s restructuring with the creation of a new role, appointing Eva Torsson as its first executive director to work alongside its voluntary board, marking a critical expansion of the organisation’s capacity, that will reportedly support the EFA to grow its work and strengthen and develop fundraising across Europe.

 Scotland’s Charity Air Ambulance appoints chair and trustees